heinzermch/heinzermch.github.io/_posts/2025-03-14-on-reasoning-models.md

 # Using recurrence to achieve weak to strong generalization
 When doing research for this post I came accross this [talk](https://simons.berkeley.edu/talks/tom-goldstein-university-maryland-2024-09-26) from Tom Goldstein about ["Recurrance, a mechanism for weak-to-strong generalization -or- studying test time scaling without language models"](https://www.youtube.com/live/M7Kq0ooFFco) at the Simons Institute.
 Even though this talk was given just last summer, it feels like from a different era.
-Mostly because the speaker identifies as ["gpu poor"](https://www.youtube.com/live/M7Kq0ooFFco?si=RRgTNnthT8ZSYvJt&t=228).
+Mostly because the speaker identifies as ["gpu poor"](https://www.youtube.com/live/M7Kq0ooFFco?si=RRgTNnthT8ZSYvJt&t=228) and the restrictions that follow from that.
 Nevertheless, the talk is a good introduction to some of the concepts we will see later on.

 Here the speaker defines weak-to-strong generalization as the ability of the model to solver "harder" problems than those in the training set.
 This is a fundamental ability of humans that still separates us from the current models: we can learn to solve a few easy problems $$e^{i \pi} + 1 = 0$$ and then logically extrapolate to much harder ones.
 All of this while using few samples, i.e. with much greater efficiency than current machine learning models.

 The task they are using to test this is solving mazes, can you train on a 9x9 maze (left) and generalize to a 59x59 maze (right).
-Or even bigger ones as we will see later.
+Or even bigger ones?

 ![Left: A 9x9 maze with solution.
 Right: a 59x59 maze with solution.](/assets/images/reasoning_models/01_small_maze_and_bigger_maze.png)